 Or, if you are actually traveling with all three Tasmania suitcases, you can attach them to one another and maneuver all three with just one arm.

 Their interior consists of two fully lined packing compartments with expandable capacity.
 The top one has a full panel divider with two zippered mesh pockets, while the bottom one features tie-down straps and a single zippered pocket.
 Overall, this is something you see in a lot of other suitcases, so no surprises there.

 Check the links below to see the Tasmania suitcases on Amazon:

 The Barcelona suitcases are a really interesting option.
 They’re not like the other Traveler’s Choice suitcases, since these feature a front-opening packing compartment.
 These are made completely from Polycarbonate, so you know that they will be really durable and impact resistant.
 But they don’t have corner guards, which is one thing I wish was different.

 I really like this feature, and I think it allows everyone to choose how they want to pack and see what suits them best.
-Also, since the suitcase has two large openings, you expect it to have two locks, right?
-And it does.
-But they are not combination locks, but rather plain key-locks, which are TSA compliant.
+It has two locks as well, but they are plain key-locks which are TSA-compliant.
 So, you will need to carry around the key (and hopefully not lose it).